Panflute API¶

 - class Doc(*args, **kwargs)[source]

-Besides the document, it includes the frontpage metadata and the desired output format.
-Filter functions can also add properties to it as means of global variables that can later be read by different calls.
+- Pandoc document container. - Besides the document, it includes the frontpage metadata and the desired output format.
+Filter functions can also add properties to it as means of global variables that can later be read by different calls. - Parameters:

-sequence) – top–level documents contained in the documentmetadata (
+- args ( - Blocksequence) – top–level documents contained in the document

 - Returns: